BenjaminBurton/BenjaminBurton/README.md

 ## Objective

-My journey in IT has led me to develop a passion for Cloud and Software Development, and I am now eager to transition into this field, specifically aiming to join a Cloud or Software Engineering team as a Cloud DevOps or Software Engineer
+My journey in IT has led me to develop a passion for Cloud and Software Development, and I am now eager to transition into this field, specifically aiming to join a Cloud or Software Engineering team as a Cloud Support Engineer, Cloud DevOps Engineer or Software Engineer.

 ## Skills